abdelrhmanshata/Odoo-Projects/README.md

 ### OM Inheritence
 The "om-Inheritence" covers extensive topics for Odoo module development, including:

-1.Create Module Using Scaffold Command
+1. Create Module Using Scaffold Command
-2.Inherit Model
+2. Inherit Model
-3.Inherit And Add Field To A Model
+3. Inherit And Add Field To A Model
-4.Inherit A Function
+4. Inherit A Function
-5.Override Create ORM Methods
+5. Override Create ORM Methods